 Green tip: Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes?
 Decrease your contribution by properly storing your food to enjoy spoilage.

 I love to eat this edible cookie dough as is with a spoon, but you can also enjoy it like a dip!

-As a dip, it’s delicious with crackers, pretzels, and fruits like banana, apple, and pear.
+As a dip, it’s delicious with crackers, pretzels, and fruits like bananas, apples, and pears.
 You can also treat yourself by serving it up with Oreos, Nilla Wafers, Teddy Grams, or even marshmallows.

-This recipe can also be used to stuff cupcakes with or layer between cake.
+This recipe can also be used to stuff cupcakes with or layer between cakes.

 Edible Funfetti Cookie Dough Frequently Asked Questions

 Nestle sells edible Funfetti cookie dough that is clearly labeled “safe to eat raw”.

 When it comes to homemade Funfetti cookie dough, there are a couple of key things to keep in mind.
 Though rare, consuming raw eggs and raw flour can certainly pose a risk of bacterial illness.